The second set of pulsar discoveries by CHIME/FRB/Pulsar: 14 Rotating Radio Transients and 7 pulsars: Chime/FRB Metadata Clustering Analysis

 where $\mathbf{v}_k=[\zeta_1, \zeta_2, \delta, {\rm DM}]$, $\bm{\sigma_k} = [\sigma_{\zeta_i}, \sigma_{\zeta_i}, \sigma_{\delta}, \sigma_{\rm DM}]$, and $k$ subscripts each individual event.\\ Finally, we chose \texttt{min\_points}=2 and \texttt{metric}=\texttt{Chebyshev}.
 The Chebyshev distance is defined as

 where $i$ is indexed over $\zeta_1$, $\zeta_2$, $\delta$ and DM and $x$ and $y$ are two separate events.
-The choice of a Chebyshev metric was so that we do not miss edge cases when clustering; one can choose other metrics like Euclidean without much difference in the final results.
+In this case, as each parameter has been scaled by their respective errors $D_\mathrm{Chebyshev}$ denotes the distance between two events in $\sigma_i$ units.
+Thus $\epsilon$ is set to 1 such that any two events separated by less than $\sigma_i$ are clustered together.
+As we have errors in RA, Dec and DM, a Chebyshev metric allows two events to be clustered even if they are on the limits of the allowed error budget of all clustering parameters.
+One can choose other metrics like Euclidean without much difference in the final results.